Things to Know for 2023 Tax Season if You Received an Inflation Relief Payment

 Fortunately, the IRS didn’t take too long to review the situation and make its final ruling.
 On Friday, Feb.
 10, the IRS announced that it would not collect taxes on state-issued tax rebates or inflation relief payments.

-The rationale behind the ruling was that the IRS considers these payments to be “related to general welfare and disaster relief,” thereby making them nontaxable.
+The rationale behind the ruling was that the IRS considers these payments to be “related to the general welfare and disaster relief,” thereby making them nontaxable.
 Thus, these payments are both nontaxable and do not even need to be reported on federal tax forms.

 Which States Issued Payments?